-Aquarium air pumps often have a reputation of being loud.
+Aquarium air pumps often have a reputation for being loud.
 And noise level varies much from one type of air pump to another and also depends on how long you have been using the air pump.
 There is no way to completely silence your air pump (unfortunately).

-- Keep the air pump higher than the aquarium water.
+2. Keep the air pump higher than the aquarium water.
 By doing this, you can change the back pressure on the pump.
 When the back pressure is lessened so is the noise of the machine.

-- Place something soft under the air pump.
+3. Place something soft under the air pump.
 Putting something soft right under the pump to let the soft surface absorb the noise will decrease the overall noise output of the machine.
 You can use anything, from a soft sponge to even an old sock.
 Anything soft enough and large enough will suffice.

 Even though an aquarium air pump is not absolutely necessary, it is beneficial.
 Many users can swear by the add-on positive effects an air pump can bring to your tank.
 So, in order for your fish and aquatic plants to have more comfortable and happier lives, what are you still waiting for?
 Do your research and get yourself a good aquarium air pump now.